hiiamboris/red-wiki/REP|WIP-XXXX---Make-Red-Red-(or-add-colours).md

 ## Summary

-As of now, Red is too dull.
+As of now, Red is not red.
+Red is white, red is black.
+Red is dull.
+Let's make Red Red.
 Let's make it colourful.

 ## Description